fiskybusiness/phasmophobia/README.md

 ### numGhosts

 Number of Ghosts in the Level.
-Each will have Bone Evidence and it's own ghost room
+Each will have Bone Evidence and its own ghost room

 ```
 numGhosts=20